core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 In all these cases, the CoOL client will need a mechanism to retrieve default data from a CoOL server.

-This is accomplished by including the "a" Uri-Query parameter in the GET or FETCH request.
+This is accomplished by including the 'a' Uri-Query parameter in the GET or FETCH request.
 This behaviour called 'report-all' is defined in {{RFC6243}} section 3.1.

 # CoAP compatibility

 ## Working with Uri-Host, Uri-Port, Uri-Path, and Uri-Query

-Supported Uri-Query parameters are defined in section {{uri-query}}.
+Supported Uri-Query parameters are defined in {{uri-query}}.
 Uri-Host, Uri-Port and Uri-Path MUST be used as specified by {{RFC6690}} to target the CoOL resources as defined by section 3.

 ## Working with Location-Path and Location-Query